Drift Fishing For Salmon: Everything You Need To Know

 Having all the right gear will improve your presentation and can help you detect the slightest bites from salmon, as well as provide the ability to determine how your presentation is going throughout the drift.

-It’s also important to use the right rods for drift fishing for salmon.
-Longer and stronger rods are best when fishing for large salmon.
+It’s also important to use the right rods.
+Longer and stronger rods are best for fishing for large salmon.

-Most experts that excel with drift fishing for salmon will use 9 to 11-foot river rods.
+Most experts who excel with this method will use 9 to 11-foot river rods.

 The 9 foot 6 inch or the 10’6 Lamiglas X-11 Salmon rod is one of the best salmon river rods for drift fishing and can also be used for some other salmon fishing methods.